gigsforfun/ELK-Stack-Project/README.md

 ![Network Diagram](https://github.com/gigsforfun/ELK-Stack-Project/blob/main/Images/network_diagram.png?raw=true)

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the filebeat-playbook.yml file may be used to install only certain pieces of it, such as Filebeat.
+They can be used for guidence to create a deployment similar to the pictured above.
+Alternatively, select portions of the playbook files may be used to install only certain pieces of it, such as Filebeat.

 This document contains the following details:
 - Description of the Topology